 First the tail wag, then the slight body movements, then a roll on the back, edging from side to side, followed by a quick flip over on her tummy, sleepy eyes still shut.
 A contented sigh, then the mouth opened wide and roared a yawn, a really big yawn.

 The front paws stretched w_a_a_ay out front, before one more really big yawn.
 Then bright eyes opened wide, a window to the soul, displaying a smile from the inside, along with a grateful thank you, world.

 "Now thats the way to wake up!"
 Crystal thought, with a grin.

 The way you start your day is the way it will go today, Maya told her.
-"Now hurry and get dressed, we have things to do and places to go."
-And with that, Maya dove off the bed and scampered down the hall to wake Luke.
+"Now hurry and get dressed, we have places to go and things to do."
+And with that, Maya dove off the bed and scampered down the hall to awaken Luke.